jacjanowski/480-final/README.md

 Visit the website [here](https://fierce-eyrie-65571.herokuapp.com/) to see the deployed version of our application.

 ## Getting Started
-**_THIS INSTALLING IS FOR Windows_**.
+**_THIS INSTALLATION IS FOR Windows_**.
 Make sure you have all the necessary frameworks installed when running our application.
 Before installing, check to see if you have them installed already.
 Will be using [MongoDB](https://www.mongodb.com/try/download/community) and [NodeJS](https://nodejs.org/en/download/).

 After downloading, run the following commands to confirm: